“Drum Major for Peace, Justice, and Righteousness”……. Rally Today

 “More than fifty years ago, Dr. Martin Luther King, Jr. addressed issues in the United States of America and encouraged peace and justice,” explains contest organizer Tommie Boudreaux.
 “Given the issues today in the United States of America, we want our youth to share their thoughts on what they would like to say to encourage peace and justice.”

 Students wishing to enter the Martin Luther King Jr. Essay Contest are asked to write an original, 350-word essay on “Drum Major for Peace, Justice, and Righteousness – What can you do in your community to imitate Dr. King, a Drum Major for Peace?”
-Submissions are due by Monday, January 14, 2019, at 3 p.m. and must be typed, double-spaced and contain a cover sheet with name, grade (grades 9 through 12 only), school, home address, and telephone number.
+Submissions are due by Friday, January 10, 2020, at 3 p.m. and must be typed, double-spaced, and contain a cover sheet with name, grade (grades 9 through 12 only), school, home address, and telephone number.
 The contest is open to Galveston high school students only, including those homeschooled, and submissions can be emailed to firstname.lastname@example.org or mailed to the Old Central Cultural Center at P.O.
 Box 2111, Galveston, Texas 77553.
 First place will receive $300, second place $200, third place $100, and four honorable mentions will receive $50.
 Winners will read their essays at the award ceremony.

 When the MLK essay contest was first conceived in 2000, the students’ assignment was to write a letter to Coretta Scott King, Dr. King’s widow.
 For the five years previous to her death, the students wrote these letters and the committee organizers mailed them to Mrs. King.
 The year before her death, King sent this response to organizers Maggie and Ennis Williams: “Please tell your students to continue to read and study about my husband, Dr. Martin Luther King, Jr., and his life, and read books that he wrote.
 I hope they will grow to be like him and someday help those who need help.
 He gave his life loving and serving others.”